 Will Traynor, a rich banker, has grown cynical after being paralyzed due to an accident.
 His cynical outlook on life changes when Louisa, who is desperately looking for work, gets a job as his caretaker.

 While the movie progresses, we can see Will find a reason to get out of bed every morning as he falls in love with his new employee.
 Can his love for Lou be enough to make him choose life, or is the thought of being trapped in his own body too much to handle?
-This movie shows people how the right person can pull someone out of their darkest periods and make them look beyond the tragedies.
+Me Before You shows people how the right person can pull someone out of their darkest periods and make them look beyond the tragedies.

 Watch Emilia Clarke play a much more cheerful character from her Game of Thrones counterpart in this adaptation of a novel by Jojo Moyes.